AntimatterReactor/AntimatterReactor/README.md

 You could see my username, you could see my pfp.

-You might wonder why is my pfp like that.

-The answer?
-I just don't want to risk infringe copyright and wanted to use my own art, tbf this one is bad and I'm planning to change it in the future.

 ### About Me

 I'm absolutely not going to leak my personal detail.
-I'm not the kind of guy to be comfortable with people snooping around my social media profiles.
+I'm not the kind of person to be comfortable with people snooping around my social media profiles.

 But, I'm a developer, still in high school, familiar with the syntax and quirk of c and c++,